 February 17, 1947 ~ Jazz drummer Jimmy Madison born in Cincinnati, Ohio, USA ~ Has played drums in public since age 12.
 Has backed, recorded and toured with artists such as Don Goldie, Lionel Hampton, Marian McPartland, James Brown, Bobby Hackett, Joe Farrell, David Matthews, Rahsaan Roland Kirk, Carmen McRae, Harold Danko, Chet Baker, Urbie Green, Michel Legrand, Don Sebesky, George Benson, Nina Simone, Lee Konitz, Hod O'Brien, Art Farmer, Mark Murphy.
 Has led ensembles which included sidemen such as Tom Harrell, Harold Danko, Phil Markowitz, Larry Schneider, Andy Laverne, Dan Wall, Mike Richmond, Bill Evans, Kenny Barron, Dennis Irwin, Gene Perla, Jon Burr, Ron McClure, Janet Lawson, Chip Jackson, Ricky Ford, Jack Walrath, David Schnitter, Paul Nash, Stanley Turrentine, Maceo Parker, Red Rodney, and Steve Gilmore

-February 17, 1946 ~ Alice Donadel, commonly known as singer, songwriter Alice Dona, born in France ~ Known for a string of early 1960s hits including Demain J'Ai Dix-sept Ans, Mon Train De Banlieue and perhaps her best-known Avec Toi
+February 17, 1946 ~ Alice Donadel, commonly known as singer, songwriter Alice Dona, born in France ~ Known for a string of early 1960s hits including Demain J'Ai Dix-sept Ans, Mon Train De Banlieue and perhaps her best known Avec Toi

 February 17, 1944 ~ Singer Bing Crosby records Amor ~ Originally a Spanish song, music by Gabriel Ruiz with lyrics by Ricardo López Méndez.
 Translated to English, lyricist Sunny Skylar.
-Recorded by numerous artists, the Crosby single featuring Long Ago And Far Away on the flipside would reach top 10 on the pop charts
+Recorded by numerous artists, the Crosby single featuring Long Ago And Far Away on the flip side would reach top 10 on the pop charts

 February 17, 1944 ~ Jazz, rock, classical, new age oboeist, saxophonist, keyboardist Karl Jenkins, full name Karl William Pamp Jenkins, born in Swansea, UK ~ Co-founding member of Nucleus.
 Member of new age act Adiemus, known for the new age albums Palladio, Armed Man and Requiem.
 Also a member of jazz-rock band Soft Machine from 1972 through 1984

-February 17, 1943 ~ Armand John Piron, commonly known as jazz violinist, bandleader AJ Piron, passed away in New Orleans, Louisiana, USA ~ Popular danceband leader.
+February 17, 1943 ~ Armand John Piron, commonly known as jazz violinist, bandleader AJ Piron, passed away in New Orleans, Louisiana, USA ~ Popular dancebandleader.
 Best known for I Wish I Could Shimmy Like My Sister Kate and The Purple Rose Of Cairo.
-Employed sidemen such as Lorenzo Tio, John Lindsay, Peter Bocage, and others ~ Piron was born in 1888
+Employed sidemen such as Lorenzo Tio, John Lindsay, and Peter Bocage ~ Piron was born in 1888

 February 17, 1940 ~ Ranchera singer, songwriter, actor Vicente Fernández, full name Vicente Fernández Gómez, born in Guadalajara, Mexico ~ Cultural icon with over 30 films to his name, over 50 albums with a total sales of an estimated 50 million copies.
 Best known for Volver Volver, notably covered by both Nana Moskouri and Ry Cooder.
 Other well known songs include El Rey, Dos Corazones, Aunque Mal Paguen Ellas, Que Sepan Todos, Yo Quiero, Aca Entre Nos, Miseria, and No Te Vayas.
 His son, Alejandro Fernández, would also become a popular singer ~ Fernández passed away in 2021